By Jerry Del Priore

 The tilt began competitively enough, with the Lady Jets jumping out to a 11-7 lead in the first period.

-However, BHSLT went into lockdown mode, outscoring the Lady Ravens, 16-2, in the second quarter for a 27-9 advantage at the break.
+However, BHSLT went into defensive lockdown mode and outscored the Lady Ravens, 16-2, in the second quarter for a 27-9 advantage at the break.

 The pounding continued into the third period, as the Lady Jets’ defense blanked Spring Creek, with a tough pressing effort, while their offense tacked on 14 points to swell their lead to a commanding 41-9 advantage.